 And if you like this writing, consider donating to my Patreon.
 Any size pledge helps!

-Sure, we talk a lot about fair wages and transparent salaries, but at the end of the day, how much money should you ask for when you accept a job?
+How much money should you ask for when you accept a new job?

 I get a lot of DMs about money.
-They are literally the best messages I receive.
+They are the best messages I receive.

 People change jobs all the time.
 We move from position to position within a company, and from company to company when we’ve either reached our ceiling or feel unfulfilled in our work or when our position gets phased out or whenever we damn well feel like it.
-When you move into a new role, it can be difficult to know how much money you should expect to make in a new position.
+When you move into a new role, it can be difficult to know how much money you should expect to make.

-(I changed the exact figures to protect the identity of this person.
-I also used $15 an hour as an aspirational amount for all service workers—if I use the imaginary $15 an hour consistently, then it’ll come true, right?)
+A note: I changed the exact figures to protect the identity of this person.
+I also used $15 an hour as an aspirational amount for all service workers—if I use the imaginary $15 an hour consistently, then it’ll come true, right?